iamraselmolla/dae-project-activities-management/README.md

   - **Medium**
   - **Low**

-- **Targeting Notices:** Notices can be sent to all users or specific users as needed as per needed.
+- **Targeting Notices:** Notices can be sent to all users or specific users as needed.

 - **Comment Thread Management:** Admins can control the comment threads for each notice, allowing for efficient communication and tracking of discussions.

 ### Farmer Data Integration

 - **Auto-Fill:** If a farmer's NID is found in the database, their basic information is automatically filled in.
 - **Manual Addition:** If the NID is not found, a modal will be displayed indicating that the farmer's data is not in the database.
 Users can choose to manually add the farmer's information, which will then be stored and associated with the unique NID for future use.
 - **Demo Data:** When adding a demo, if the NID has been previously recorded in the database, the data from the database will be fetched and used to auto-fill the farmer's basic data.

 ## Technologies Used

 **Frontend:**
-- HTML
-- CSS
-- JavaScript
+- React Native
-- React.js
+- React Navigation
-- Tailwind CSS
+- Tailwind CSS (via NativeWind)
-- Framer Motion
+- Redux Toolkit (for state management)
+- React Query (for API calls caching)

 **Backend:**
 - Node.js